IgnacioCarlucho/Double_QPID/README.md

 # Duble QPID

-also known as DQPID
+The algorithm is also known as DQPID.
+From the article:

-This branch does velocity control of the mobile.
+"Double Q-learning algorithm for mobile robot control"

+Version submitted to Expert Systems with Applications (under review).

+Authors: Ignacio Carlucho - Mariano De Paula - Gerardo Acosta

 ## Requirements: